 UNICEF describes participation as:

-… an ongoing process of children’s expression and active involvement in decision-making at different levels in matters that concern them, requiring information-sharing and dialogue between children/adolescents and adults based on mutual respect, and … [requiring] that full consideration of their views be given, taking into account the child’s age and maturity (2013, p.
-7).
+… an ongoing process of children’s expression and active involvement in decision-making at different levels in matters that concern them, requiring information-sharing and dialogue between children/adolescents and adults based on mutual respect, and … [requiring] that full consideration of their views be given, taking into account the child’s age and maturity.

-Like educational inclusion, participation is often seen as a human rights issue and an essential component of social justice (European Agency, 2011).
+Like educational inclusion, participation is often seen as a human rights issue and an essential component of social justice (European Agency for Development in Special Needs Education, 2011).

 (See also ‘Meaningful participation’)